The answers you need, conveniently from your couch.

 Typical residential projects include the following:

-Architectural Plans: Normally include a Cover Page with 3D Renderings & code compliance notes, a Site Plan, Floor Plans, Elevations, Sections, and Details.
+Architectural Plans: Normally include a Cover Page, 3D Renderings, code compliance notes, a Site Plan, Floor Plans, Elevations, Sections, & Details.

 Structural Layouts: Normally include Foundation, Floor Framing, Wall Framing, and Roof Framing Plans.
-Only includes generic structural notes, unless structural engineering is integrated.
+Only includes generic structural notes, unless structural design is integrated or specified.

 What if I need Structural Engineering?